 Hama Rikyu is a 10-15 minute walk from JR Shimbashi Station or a 5-10 minute walk from Shiodome Station on the Oedo Subway Line and Yurikamome train.

 You can also reach Hama Rikyu by Tokyo Water Bus from Asakusa (35 minutes, 1180 yen one way, including garden admission).
-However, the water bus doesn't stop at Hama Rikyu on the return journey, and you can only get off there, not board.
+However, the water bus does not stop at Hama Rikyu on the return journey, and passengers can only disembark there, not board.

 Hama Rikyu